 The area under fire is entirely filled with dust and fumes.
 In such a region, the firefighter cannot find the exact location of the fire, so they can use the fire thermal imaging cameras to find the precise position and location of the fire.

 A firefighter, armed with a thermal camera, can see through the suffocating darkness, detecting the hottest parts of the fire and even the body heat of the trapped persons.
 Many of these units are helmet-mountable, providing the firefighter to look in the heat without using their hands.

 Thermal imaging is an innovative technology that is used to detect infrared radiation of things by developing the visibility of objects in dark surroundings and creating an image based on that data.

 Specifically, this is a great form of night vision technology that is capable of working in the absence of any light and can even work in smoke, haze, fog, and smog.

-The image produced by this technology, not only used to identify things in total darkness or dense smoke but also use the sensor information to measure temperature variations.
+The image produced by this technology, not only used to identify things in total darkness or dense smoke but also to use the sensor information to measure temperature variations.